-Historical overview of mediation
+Historical Overview of Mediation

-According to Malaysia history, the usage of mediation has been around since the Malacca Sultanate, which encouraged amicable dispute resolution (Sharifah Suhana Ahmad,1999) Before English law replace it, the Muslim and or Malay communities used the Islamic way of resolving disputes known as mediation (Judith Nagata, 2008).
+With reference to the Malaysian historical overview, the usage of mediation has been around since the Malacca Sultanate, which encouraged amicable dispute resolution (Ahmad, 1999).
+Before being replaced by English law, the Muslim and or Malay communities used the Islamic way of resolving disputes known as mediation (Judith Nagata, 2008).
 The local chief acted as the mediator.
 Back then, the people appointed a third party to implement the manner of dispute resolution prescribed by Islam.
 Imam (religious), Penghulu (headman), Panglima (commander), and Ketua Kampung (village headman) are some of the local chiefs.
 These chiefs were chosen by the community and approved by the Sultan (the "King").
-The pre-cultural and pre-structural assimilation of non-Malays had a similar practice (Nora Abdul Hak &Hanna

-Ambaras Khan, 2013).
-The pre-cultural and pre-structural assimilation of non-Malays prefer to handle their disagreements quietly within the community only since they were perceived as foreigners.
-It can be said that the society at that time prefers to resolve problems through mediation rather than bringing their dispute to court(Joseph Minnatur,1968).
+The pre-cultural and pre-structural assimilation of non-Malays had a similar practice (Abdul Hak & Ambaras Khan, 2013).
+The pre-cultural and pre-structural assimilation of non-Malays preferred to handle their disagreements quietly within the community only since they were perceived as foreigners.
+It can be said that society at that time preferred to resolve problems through mediation rather than bringing their dispute to court (Minnatur J.,1968).

-Malay land's attitudes regarding using the legal system to resolve disputes have changed since it was colonised because of the adoption of English law and the subsequent expansion of its judiciary.
-It was claimed in 1997 that Malaysians were getting increasingly litigious based on the frequency of civil lawsuits filed there (Murray Hiebert,1997).
-Due to that, daily increases in the number of cases make it difficult for Malaysian courts to keep up with the mounting caseload.
-The Malaysian judiciary stated in their 2005/2006 annual report that "the absence of a critical provision such as the power of the court to direct parties to go for Alternative Dispute Resolution (ADR) is another reason for the delay in disposing of cases" in order to address this issue and reduce the backlog of cases (Aniza Darmis, 2007).
-This proves that mediation has been used widely, particularly in the body of the Judiciary system in Malaysia
+The usage of the legal system to resolve disputes in Tanah Melayu has changed since it was colonized because of the adoption of English law and the subsequent expansion of its judiciary.
+It was claimed in 1997 that Malaysians were getting increasingly litigious based on the frequency of civil lawsuits filed there (Hiebert M.,1997).
+Due to that, the daily increases in the number of cases make it difficult for Malaysian courts to keep up with the mounting caseload.
+The Malaysian judiciary stated in their 2005/2006 annual report that "the absence of a critical provision such as the power of the court to direct parties to go for Alternative Dispute Resolution (ADR) is another reason for the delay in disposing of cases" in order to address this issue and reduce the backlog of cases (Darmis, 2007).
+This proves that mediation has been used widely, particularly in the body of the Judiciary system in Malaysia.